Ratnakar (film)

 Ratnakar: A New Myth of Love is a 2019 Indian Assamese-language action thriller film directed by Jatin Bora and produced by Bora and Navanita Sharma's J.B.
 Production.
-The film stars Bora and Barsha Rani Bishaya, with Nishita Goswami, Pabitra Bora, Chetana Das, and Sanjeev Hazarika in supporting roles, and features the young Ashramika Saikia.
+The film stars Bora and Barsha Rani Bishaya, with Nishita Goswami, Pabitra Bora, Chetana Das, and Sanjeev Hazarika in supporting roles and features young Ashramika Saikia.

 Plot

-Jayanta is a responsible father from a remote village who will go to any lengths for his beloved daughter, Dubori, who studies at the local school.
-After Dubori is publicly reprimanded by a teacher for low grades, she turns to her father for support.
-Jayanta confronts Daisy, the teacher, explaining the struggles he has faced raising Dubori as a single parent.
-Daisy sympathises with his situation, and decides to help Dubori with her studies; they form a bond.

-Street thugs later make fun of Dubori and Daisy in a park.
-Jayanta runs away instead of confronting the thugs, leading Daisy to think of him as a coward.
-That night, Jayanta (dressed as a robber) finds the thugs and beats them up one by one.
-Unbeknownst to Jayanta, Daisy sees this and is shocked.
-She asks Jayanta who he is, and he reveals his past.
+Jayanta is a responsible father from a remote village who lives with his beloved daughter Dubori.
+After Dubori is publicly reprimanded by a teacher for low grades, Jayanta confronts the teacher named Daisy, where he explains the struggles he has faced raising Dubori as a single parent.
+Daisy sympathises with his situation and decides to help Dubori with her studies.
+When some street thugs make fun of Dubori and Daisy in a park.
+Jayanta disguise himself as a robber at night and thrashes the thugs.
+Unbeknownst to Jayanta, Daisy sees this and gets shocked, where she learns about Jayanta's past.

-In a flashback, Jayanta is a gangster for a powerful businessman in Guwahati.
-The businessman has a daughter, Manashi, who is studying abroad.
-When she returns home, she meets Jayanta and is attracted to his kindness; he runs a social service for the elderly, whom he considers his only family.
-Jayanta and Manashi begin dating, although Manashi has no idea that Jayanta is a gangster for her father.
-Manashi sees him threatening an innocent man, as ordered by her father; days later, he apologises to her and says he did it for the old people he helps.
-She tells him to get a legitimate job, and she will help support him.
+Past: Jayanta is a kind-hearted gangster for Guwahati-based businessman Devaraj Choudhary where he meets Devaraj's daughter Manashi, who is studying abroad.
+When Manashi returns home, she gets attracted to Jayanta's kindness and they begin dating, although Manashi has no idea that Jayanta is working for her father.
+After learning about Jayanta's profession, Manashi tells him to get a legitimate job and she will support him.
 Jayanta quits being a gangster and finds an ordinary job.
-Manashi marries him, despite opposition from her father and her cruel brother, and becomes pregnant.
-She dies in a car crash, but the baby is saved.
-Manashi's father wants to take revenge on Jayanta by taking the baby from him, but Jayanta and his child escape to the remote village.
+Manashi marries him, Despite opposition from Devaraj and her cruel brother Rakesh, Manashi marries Jayanta and becomes pregnant with Dubori.
+However, Manashi dies in a car crash, but Dubori is saved.
+Devaraj wants to take revenge on Jayanta by taking the baby from him, but Jayanta and Dubori escape to the remote village.

-In the present, Manashi's father, brother, and gang are still searching for the child; they find Dubori, and kidnap her.
-Jayanta rescues his daughter; Manashi's father, realising his mistake, gives them both his blessing.
-The film ends with Jayanta, Dubori, and Daisy riding Jayanta's bicycle.
+Present: Devaraj, Rakesh finds Dubori and kidnap her, but Jayanta rescues his daughter and also makes Devaraj and Rakesh realizes his mistakes.
+Jayantha, Dubori and Daisy ride back to their home.